TimUnderhay/ngx-panzoom/README.md

 ## API
 The panzoom library provides an API for interacting with, observing, and controlling it.
 The following methods and objects are available from the PanZoomAPI:

-  * `model: PanZoomModel`  - The current panzoom model - see the _PanZoomModel_ Interface below.
+  - `model: PanZoomModel`  - The current panzoom model - see the _PanZoomModel_ Interface below.

-  * `config: PanZoomConfig` - The current panzooom configuration.
+  - `config: PanZoomConfig` - The current panzooom configuration.

-  * `changeZoomLevel(newZoomLevel: number, clickPoint: Point)` - This method will reset the view to _newZoomLevel_, with _clickPoint_ as its centre point.
+  - `changeZoomLevel(newZoomLevel: number, clickPoint: Point)` - This method will reset the view to _newZoomLevel_, with _clickPoint_ as its centre point.

-  * `zoomIn()` - This will zoom the view in to the last zoomed point by one zoom level.
+  - `zoomIn()` - This will zoom the view in to the last zoomed point by one zoom level.

-  * `zoomOut()` - This will zoom the view out from the last zoomed point by one zoom level.
+  - `zoomOut()` - This will zoom the view out from the last zoomed point by one zoom level.

-  * `zoomToFit(rectangle: Rect, [duration: number])` - Animates the view to focus on a rectangle of the underlying canvas.  **duration** is how long the animation should take (in seconds), and is optional.  **rectangle** is two coordinates on the canvas which the panZoom view is pan/zooming.
+  - `zoomToFit(rectangle: Rect, [duration: number])` - Animates the view to focus on a rectangle of the underlying canvas.  **duration** is how long the animation should take (in seconds), and is optional.  **rectangle** is two coordinates on the canvas which the panZoom view is pan/zooming.
 See the below section on PanZoom Interfaces for its definition.

-  * `resetView()` - A shortcut method to reset the pan and zoom back to the initial view.
+  - `resetView()` - A shortcut method to reset the pan and zoom back to the initial view.

-  * `getViewPosition(modelPosition: Point)` - By passing in x,y coordinates of the original, untransformed content canvas, it will return the current pixel position of this point.
+  - `getViewPosition(modelPosition: Point)` - By passing in x,y coordinates of the original, untransformed content canvas, it will return the current pixel position of this point.

-  * `getModelPosition(viewPosition: Point)` - The reverse operation of getViewPosition().
+  - `getModelPosition(viewPosition: Point)` - The reverse operation of getViewPosition().

-  * `panToPoint(point: Point, [duration: number])` - Will animate the view so that the centre point of the view is at the *point* parameter coordinates, relative to the original, unzoomed content width and height.
+  - `panToPoint(point: Point, [duration: number])` - Will animate the view so that the centre point of the view is at the *point* parameter coordinates, relative to the original, unzoomed content width and height.

-  * `panDelta(delta: Point, [duration: number])` - Will pan the view left, right, up, or down, based on a number of pixels relative to the original, unzoomed content.
+  - `panDelta(delta: Point, [duration: number])` - Will pan the view left, right, up, or down, based on a number of pixels relative to the original, unzoomed content.

-  * `panDeltaPercent(deltaPercent: Point, [duration: number])` - Will pan the view up, down, left, or right, based on a percentage of the original, unzoomed content width and height.
+  - `panDeltaPercent(deltaPercent: Point, [duration: number])` - Will pan the view up, down, left, or right, based on a percentage of the original, unzoomed content width and height.

-  * `panDeltaAbsolute(delta: Point, [duration: number])` - Will pan the view left, right, up, or down, based on a number of pixels.
+  - `panDeltaAbsolute(delta: Point, [duration: number])` - Will pan the view left, right, up, or down, based on a number of pixels.
 This method doesn't adjust for scale.
 I'm not sure why you'd want this, but it's provided just in case.

+  - `centerContent([duration: number])` - Will centre the the content vertically and horizontally at the current scale.

+  - `centerTopLeft([duration: number])` - Will centre the top-left corner of the content at the current scale.

+  - `centerBottomLeft([duration: number])` - Will centre the bottom-left corner of the content at the current scale.

+  - `centerTopRight([duration: number])` - Will centre the top-right corner of the content at the current scale.

+  - `centerBottomRight([duration: number])` - Will centre the bottom-right corner of the content at the current scale.

+  - `centerX([duration: number])` - Will centre the view on its X axis.

+  - `centerY([duration: number])` - Will centre the view on its Y axis.

-### PanZoom API Interfaces:
+## PanZoom API Interfaces:

 ```typescript
 interface PanZoomModel {
   zoomLevel: number;